There is indeed a difference and, although the two ideas are related there are important differences.

 - Better and sustained wellbeing

-Singly or in combination these produce better outcomes for organisations and individuals.
+Singly or in combination these are important outcomes for organisations and individuals.

-The way we deal with these questions these days is to ask the questioner to define or describe Resilience.
-Then to describe for them how we see the difference.
+The way we deal with these questions now is to ask the questioner to define or describe Resilience.
+Then to describe to them how we see the difference.
 Essentially what we are doing here is introducing psychological well-being and positive psychology into the explanation.

 If they continue to maintain that Resilience is the same, then ask them to define what it is when individuals face up to adversity and challenge but don’t like doing it.

 If your interest is piqued to learn more about your own Mental Toughness profile and how to assess and develop Mental Toughness in others, please visit www.aqrinternational.co.uk. and if interested in being a licensed user, contact us through the site.